 I’ve been a chocolate fiend for as long as I can remember.
 My obsession started with Snickers, then digressed to Caramelos (oy!), made a right turn at peanut butter cups, and has finally arrived at the basics – good old dark chocolate.

 I enjoy dark chocolate most evenings and love trying new vegan brands.
-But I’d been wanting to make my own for a while now, especially since procuring cocoa butter for these glorious cheesecakes.
+But I’d been wanting to make my own for a while now, especially since procuring cacao butter for these glorious cheesecakes.

 Plus, I knew I could make it refined-sugar free and load it up with my favorite toppings.